Face of the Lost, Anne Frank

 |Anne and Margot Frank 1942.
 This is believed to be the last photo of Anne Frank|

 The above photograph is believed to be the last known photo of Anne Frank with her sister Margot taken in early to mid 1942.
 This was shortly before they went into hiding.
-Later that year, in July 1942, Margot would receive notice that she was to be sent to Nazi Germany.
-The Nazis were ordering her to report for relocation to a work camp.
+Later that year, in July 1942, Margot would receive notice that she was to be sent to Germany.
+The authorities were ordering her to report for relocation to a work camp.
 Anne was then told by her father that the entire family would go into hiding rather than split up.
 This they did, and they were successful for two full years.
 The Frank family finally was discovered and arrested on the morning of August 4th 1944.
-Somebody tipped the Nazis off, but the identity of that person never has been determined.
+Somebody tipped the Germans off, but the identity of that person never has been determined.

 Anne Frank - "Despite everything, I believe that people are really good at heart."